 - VR services.

-Editor’s Note: FFS on whether MBS and/or XR can be supported.

 Both signalling based and management based QoE are supported.

-X.2 QoE Measurement Collection Activation/Deactivation
+X.2 QoE Measurement Collection Activation/Deactivation and Reporting

 The feature is activated in the NG-RAN either by direct configuration from the OAM system (management based activation), or by signalling from the OAM via the CN (signalling based activation).
 One or more QoE measurement collection jobs can be activated at a UE.
 The UE reports the QoE measurement results to the NG-RAN node in uplink RRC message(s), and the NG-RAN node transfers the received QoE measurement results as report to the TCE/MCE.

+For signalling based activation, the OAM initiates the QoE measurement activation for a specific UE via the CN, and the NG-RAN node receives the QoE measurement configuration by means of UE associated signalling.
+The QoE measurement configuration for signalling based activation includes application layer measurement configuration list and the corresponding QoE reference ID, QoE session reference ID, MCE IP address, Service Type, Slice Scope and Area Scope.
+Each application layer measurement configuration is encapsulated in a transparent container.
+The NG-RAN node forwards the corresponding QoE measurement configuration(s) to the UE in downlink RRC message.

+For management based activation, the OAM sends the QoE measurement configurations to the NG-RAN node.
+The QoE measurement configuration for management based activation includes application layer measurement configuration list and the corresponding QoE reference ID, MCE IP address, Service Type, Slice Scope and Area Scope.
+Each application layer measurement configuration is encapsulated in a transparent container.
+The NG-RAN node selects UE(s) that meet the required QoE measurement capability, Area Scope and Slice Scope.
+The NG-RAN node allocates a QoE Session Reference ID per selected UE and sends the application layer measurement configuration list in downlink RRC message.